Round Oak rail accident: The accident

 On the return journey, the excursion train was divided into two portions: the first, with Guard Cooke in the rear brake van, comprised 28 coaches and two brake vans pulled by one locomotive as far as Stourbridge where a second locomotive was attached; and the second comprised 14 coaches and two brake vans, hauled by one locomotive.
 There was a 1 in 75 rising gradient between Brettell Lane and Round Oak, and the line was worked on the interval system, in which trains were allowed to follow the previous train without positive confirmation that it had reached the next station, relying instead on it having been an adequate (specified) time interval ahead at the last station.
 The first train reached Round Oak at about 8.10 pm; as it drew to a halt a foreman-platelayer heard a loud 'snap' as the coupling behind the eleventh coach broke and 17 coaches and the rear brake van began to roll back down the incline towards Brettell Lane.
 The booking clerk at Round Oak, seeing the runaway, attempted to telegraph Brettell Lane to give warning, but he was unable to attract the attention of the clerk there.

 The second train had reached Brettell Lane about eleven or twelve minutes behind the first, and therefore was clear to proceed to Round Oak.
-The line ran in a series of curves, limiting forward visibility, the night was dark, there were no lights in the coaches, excursion trains did not have to have a red light on the rearmost vehicle, and smoke was blowing across the line from neighbouring factories; consequently the crew of the second train did not see the runaway coaches until they were about 300 yards away.
-The second train had virtually drawn to a standstill when the runaway coaches collided with it.
-The locomotive of the second train remained on the rails and was only superficially damaged; the same was not true of the runaway coaches.
-Cooke's brakevan and the two coaches next to it were, in the words of the inspector "broken all to pieces", killing 14 passengers and badly injuring 50 more.
+The line ran in a series of curves, limiting forward visibility, the night was dark, there were no lights in the coaches nor a red lamp on the rearmost vehicle (which was not required for excursion trains) and smoke was blowing across the line from neighbouring factories; consequently the crew of the second train did not see the runaway coaches until they were about 300 yd away.
+The second train was nearly stationary when the runaway coaches collided with it.
+The locomotive remained on the rails and was only superficially damaged, while Cooke's brakevan and the two coaches next to it were "broken all to pieces" as described by the inspector, killing 14 passengers and badly injuring 50 more.